AntoniosOurdas/Parallel-and-Distributed-Systems-3rd-Assignment/README.md

 5. **src** contains source code including V0, V1, V2, utilities and Makefile

 ### Compilation and usage of program
-To compile the program simply go to src directory use provided Makefile by typing make all.
+To compile the program simply go to src directory and use provided Makefile by typing make all.

 Usage of program is show below